-1. Employment terms Conditions Employment Terms CEO and Managing Director Other Execu utive KMP Remuneration Package Bob Johnston Anastasia Clarke Mark Fookes Fixed Remuneration \$1,460,000 \$875,000 \$840,000 Range of STIC Opportunity as a percentage of Fixed Remuneration 0% to 125% 0% to 100% Range of LTI Opportunity as a percentage of Fixed Remuneration 0% to 150% 0% to 100% Contract duration Ongoing Ong oing Notice period 6 months 3 mc onths Termination by Company without cause 12 months' notice.
-Treatment of unvested STIC and LTI will be at the Board's discretion under the terms of the relevant plans and GPT policy capped at the three year averag remuneration.
-Treatment of unveste yment subject to GPT policy and le of the executive's annual fixed ed STIC and LTI will be at the Board's le relevant plans and GPT policy Termination by Company for cause No notice requirement or termination benefits (other than ac ccrued entitlements).
+i.
+Employment terms Conditions Employment Terms CEO and Managing Director Other Execu tive KMP Remuneration Package Bob Johnston Anastasia Clarke Mark Fookes Fixed Remuneration \$1,460,000 \$875,000 \$840,000 Range of STIC Opportunity as a percentage of Fixed Remuneration 0% to 125% 100% Range of LTI Opportunity as a percentage of Fixed Remuneration 0% to 150% 0% to 100% Contract duration Ongoing Ongo bing Notice period 6 months 3 mo nths Termination by Company without cause 12 months' notice.
+Treatment of unvested STIC and LTI will be at the Board's discretion under the terms of the relevant plans and GPT policy remuneration.
+Treatment of unvested STIC and LTI will be at the Box Termination by Company for cause No notice requirement No notice requirement or termination benefits (other than accrued entitlements).
 Post Employment Restraints 6 months non-compete (CEO only), and 12 months non-solicitation of GPT employees